1756 - Operations in Carnatic

 At the beginning of August, the Governor of Vellore, Murtaza Ali Khan, finally came to an agreement with Nawab Muhammad Ali Khan of Arcot, paying part of the requested tribute.

-In August, Mahfuz Khan seized that opportunity to declare himself independent of the Nawab of Arcot.
+In August, Mahfuz Khan took advantage of his previous successes to declare himself independent of the Nawab of Arcot.
 Under false pretences, Mahfuz convinced the Sepoys occupying the Fortress of Madura to evacuate it.

 Mahfuz Khan then turned against the relief force under Yusuf Khan to force it to evacuate the country.